-4. Annual Committee Meeting Report and Annual Progress Report a.
+4. Annual Committee Meeting Report and Annual Progress Report

+- a.
 Students must meet with their guidance committee at least one time per year.
-The Guidance Committee Meeting Report form (canr.msu.edu/ans/students/graduate_program/) should be completed and submitted to the graduate coordinator or graduate administrative support person.

-b.
-Each student must complete an annual progress report as described below in section VI.
+The Guidance Committee Meeting Report form (canr.msu.edu/ans/students/graduate_program/) should be completed and submitted to the graduate coordinator or graduate administrative support person. - b.
+Each student must also complete an annual progress report as described below in section VI.
 E.

-5. The Thesis Project (Plan A) or Scholarly Activity (Plan B)
+5. The Master's Thesis (Plan A) or Scholarly Activity (Plan B)